MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-add-knowledge.md

 ---
 ms.assetid: 715a0ed4-8936-4b43-ad1b-024465e0605e
-title: How to Add Knowledge to a Management Pack
+title: Add Knowledge to a Management Pack
 description: This article describes how to add custom knowledge to a workflow in a management pack.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri
-ms.date: 11/01/2024
+ms.date: 04/28/2025
 ms.custom: na
 ms.service: system-center
 ms.subservice: operations-manager
-ms.topic: article
+ms.topic: how-to
 ---

-# How to add knowledge to a management pack
+# Add knowledge to a management pack

+This article describes how to add custom knowledge to a workflow in a management pack.
 System Center Operations Manager management packs include knowledge for rules, monitors, and alerts that helps you identify problems, causes, and resolutions.

 Knowledge is referred to as *product knowledge* or *company knowledge*.
 Product knowledge is embedded in a rule or monitor when it's authored.
 Company knowledge is added by management group administrators to expand the troubleshooting information and provide company-specific information for operators.
 Administrators can use company knowledge to document any overrides implemented for a monitor or rule, along with the explanation for the customization and any other information that might be useful.